Impact

 Risk and Exploitability

-The advisory does not provide a CVSS score or EPSS score, and the vulnerability is not listed in the CISA KEV catalog.
-The attack vector likely requires local or privileged user access to RDMA functionality, as the bug is triggered during RDMA SRQ creation.
-No public exploits are reported, but the kernel memory corruption could be leveraged by an attacker with sufficient privileges or by a local process that uses RDMA verbs.
-Risk is therefore significant for systems that expose RDMA to untrusted users or services, and is mitigated by applying the patch.
+The CVSS score is 7.8, indicating a moderate to high severity vulnerability.
+The EPSS score is less than 1%, suggesting a very low but non‑zero exploitation probability.
+The vulnerability is not listed in the CISA KEV catalog.
+Based on the description, the likely attack vector requires local or privileged user access to RDMA functionality, as the bug is triggered during RDMA SRQ creation.
+No public exploits are reported, but kernel memory corruption could be leveraged by an attacker with sufficient privileges or by a local process that uses RDMA verbs, making risk substantial for systems that expose RDMA to untrusted users or services.

 OpenCVE Enrichment